History and heritage

 Our legacy research in malaria dates back over a century.
 In 2014 we submitted a file to the European Medicines Agency for the world’s first malaria candidate vaccine.
 Since 2018, the vaccine has been used in countries across Africa.

-Partly through the acquisition of Affinivax in 2022, GSK is using new technologies such as Multiple Antigen Presenting System (MAPS) and Generalized Modules for Membrane Antigens (GMMA) to help build new vaccines quicker.
+Partly through the acquisition of Affinivax in 2022, GSK is using MAPS technology and Generalized Modules for Membrane Antigens (GMMA) to help build new vaccines quicker.

 Immuno Oncology science image